trailofbits/polytracker/README.md

 docker build -t trailofbits/polytracker .
 ```

-This will create a Docker container with PolyTracker built, and the `CC` environment variable set to `polyclang`.
+This will create a Docker container with PolyTracker built, and the `CC` environment variable set to `polybuild`.
 Simply add the code to be instrumented to this container, and as long as its build process honors the `CC` environment variable, the resulting binary will be instrumented.

 For a demo of PolyTracker running on the [MuPDF](https://mupdf.com/) parser run this command:
 ```
 docker build -t trailofbits/polytracker-demo -f examples/pdf/Dockerfile-mupdf.demo .
 ```

-Mutool will be build in `/polytracker/the_klondike/mupdf/build/debug`.
-Running mutool will output `polytracker.json` which contains the information provided by the taint analysis.
+`Mutool_track` will be build in `/polytracker/the_klondike/mupdf/build/debug`.
+Running `mutool_track` will output `polytracker.json` which contains the information provided by the taint analysis.
 Its reccomended to use this json with [PolyFile](https://www.github.com/trailofbits/PolyFile).

 For a demo of PolyTracker running on Poppler utils version 0.84.0 run this command: